AlgoTraders/stock-analysis-engine/docs/source/build_dnn_from_trading_history.rst

 AI - Training Dataset Helper Modules
 ====================================

-These modules are included to help build new training datasets:
+These modules are included to help build new training datasets.
+It looks like read the docs does not support keras, sklearn or tensorflow for generating sphinx docs so here are links to the repository's source code:

+- `Build Train and Test Datasets using Scaler Normalization <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/analysis_engine/ai/build_datasets_using_scalers.py>`__

 .. automodule:: analysis_engine.ai.build_datasets_using_scalers
    :members: build_datasets_using_scalers

+- `Build a Scaler Normalized Dataset from a pandas DataFrame <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/analysis_engine/ai/build_datasets_using_scalers.py>`__

 .. automodule:: analysis_engine.ai.build_scaler_dataset_from_df
    :members: build_scaler_dataset_from_df